RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 ### Tomorrow

 I'm hoping we see a solution to this at some point.
-Why is there not a repository of IT / Dev tools, similar to the StackExchange's [repository of questions](http://stackoverflow.com/) and answers that we all rely upon?
+Why is there not a repository of IT / Dev tools, similar to the StackExchange's [repository of questions](http://stackoverflow.com/) and answers that we all rely on?

 You can stop reading here, might get a bit boring, but here's an outline of a solution I would find helpful: